Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 1. What gene PAVs do graylings possess (Arctic grayling, Amur grayling, european grayling) in comparison to a subset of the salmonid family?
 2. What might these PAVs tell us about their unique life history strategies, or the unique environments they inhabit?

 Most pangenome tools (Minigraph cactus, PGGB, PanTools) are designed for constructing pangenomes either witin species, or genus.
 While progressive cactus is designed for more broad comparisons (potentially at the family level) extensive divergence and distance can across individuals included in the pangenome can lead to issues during the alignment stage.
 To approach this, I took a gene family based approach followed by further alignment methods for PAV identfication.
 This involves a quick BLAST/diamond run to understand sequence similarity, and then a protien to genome alignment (miniprot) to check if genes with low sequence similarity might exist in your other genomes.
+Finally, they are used in conjunction with OrthoFinder and synteny analysis for further validation.

 If you want to do this on your own data you would need:

 1. Protien files (.faa, .pep) for all of your indviduals - generated from annotation
 2. Assemblies for each (.fasta)
 3. A database created from the protiens (.dmnd) which I'll describe how to create
+4. An OrthoFinder run
+5. A functional annotation

 ## A Note Before You Start on Annotation and Assembly Quality ##